 Our Roman Villa and Settlement Excavation addresses the construction of identity perception, presentation and representation on one of the most dynamic borders of the Roman Empire.
 Our site is situated half way between Sarmizegetusa Ulpia Traiana and Apulum, the two most important cities of the Dacian Provinces, very close to the largest gold deposits in Europe in the Apuseni Mountains, and on the main Imperial road in Dacia.
 Our ground penetrating radar (GPR) survey from 2015 and 2016 has revealed a rural villa of “palatial” size, unique in the Dacian Provinces, covering ca. 1.2ha of built space.
 Our test excavations have unearthed a rich environment, with 2 story buildings, painted walls, potential colonnades, several buildings outside the villa complex itself and a plethora of artifacts.

-Period(s) of Occupation: Geophysics (GPR), Roman (Imperial, Provincial); Late (Roman) Iron Age - Dacian; Daco-Roman
+Period(s) of Occupation: Geophysics (GPR), Roman (Imperial, Provincial); Medieval

 Excavation (3 weeks) of a rural villa of “palatial” size, unique in the Dacian Provinces (Transylvania), covering ca. 1ha of built space.
 Intensive ground penetrating radar (GPR) application workshop, including theory, field exploration and data analysis (5 days).
-Geophysical training will be conducted on the two core GPR systems for shallow investigations (depth of 4m/13ft or less), respectively with 250MGz and 500MGz transducers, in rough terrain and cart configurations.
+Geophysical training will be conducted on the two core GPR systems for shallow investigations (down to depth of 4m/13ft), respectively with 250MGz and 500MGz transducers, in rough terrain and cart configurations.

 Project Size: 1-24 participants